-Palliative care is a type of care that improves quality of life for patients and families with chronic conditions.
+Palliative care helps improve the quality of life for patients and families with serious or complex illnesses.
 It’s often confused with hospice care, but the two are very different.
 With palliative care, life-prolonging or disease-modifying treatments are okay.
 This means that you can receive palliative care for as long as necessary without having to stop treatment.

 Below you’ll find five common questions about palliative care and our responses.